Six Point Group: History

 During the Second World War, the Six Point Group campaigned on a variety of issues.
 They protested about the fact that female volunteers in the Civil Defence Services received only two-thirds the men's pay.
 They objected that the compensation provided for by the Personal Injuries (Emergency Provisions) Act of 1939 was skewed between male / female recipients.
-They were closely involved in the Equal Compensation Campaign from 1941 to 1943 and subsequently had representatives alongside the Open Door Council and the Fawcett Society on the committee of the Equal Pay Campaign from 1944 to ensure equal pay in the Civil Service.
+They were closely involved in the Equal Compensation Campaign from 1941 to 1943 and subsequently had representatives alongside the Open Door Council and the Fawcett Society on the committee of the Equal Pay Campaign Committee from 1944 to ensure equal pay in the Civil Service.

 The group continued to have significant political influence in the post war period.
 It took part in the protests to have the Matrimonial Proceedings and Property Act changed to give married women more financial protection.
+British suffragist, Sybil Morrison, was the organising secretary and chair of the group from approximately 1948-1950, a topic she discussed with the historian, Brian Harrison, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Hazel Hunkins Hallinan took over as chair in 1950s, having joined the organisation in 1922.
+She also discussed the group in a suffrage interview with Brian Harrison, including efforts to amalgamate the Six Point Group and the Married Women's Association, which were unsuccessful due to differences of opinion between Teresa Billington-Greig and Phyllis Vallance about constitutional and financial issues.
+She also reported that the Six Point Group was supported by Nancy Astor, who gave £5 every year, and by Frederick Pethwick-Lawrence, who helped to organise parties at the House of Lords.